My client, Tricia, was well versed in the issues adrenal imbalances can create.

 This can be frustrating to hear when part of the problem is that you are having sleep difficulty.
 But it’s extremely important to adrenal health that you allow your body the time to rest and rejuvenate itself.
 Often there are simple changes that can reduce the difficulties you are having going to (or staying) asleep.

 Heal emotional trauma

 Emotional stress is just as damaging as physical stress.
-If you haven’t released old hurts you may end up in self-destructive patterns that are hard to break the longer you use them to cope.
+If you haven’t released old pain, you may end up in self-destructive patterns that are harder to break the longer you use them to cope.
 Learning techniques for truly processing the emotional trauma in your past is crucial for true healing of the adrenals.

 After reviewing my suggestions for managing adrenal dysfunction, Tricia realized she’d been missing a huge piece of the puzzle.
 She had long ago adopted healthy eating habits and an exercise routine.
 But she never took a look at the emotional side of things.
 As she entered perimenopause, she had been struggling with relationships more than ever.
 When she stopped to examine why, she noticed some startling negative patterns around how she handled her emotions.
 That was her first step toward healing, and she’s doing so much better now!

 The hormonal journey of women lasts a lifetime.
 Knowing how to keep hormones balanced through the natural shifts is essential.
 Supporting adrenal health is a great place to start!